LenaRibena/point_cloud_tree_generation/README.md

 *Image description: A data sample from the dataset.
 It contains the point cloud (left) along with the corresponding quantative structure model with the fitted cylinders. (right)*

 The model chosen to tackle this particular task is the one presented in [Diffusion Probabilistic Models for 3D Point Cloud Generation](https://arxiv.org/abs/2103.01458) where a PointNet is trained to encode pointclouds into a sort of shape latent space distribution which the diffusion model conditions on and denoises back into a point cloud.
-When generating new trees, a gaussian N(0,I) would diffused.
+When generating new trees, a gaussian $N(0,I)$ is diffused.

 Since the tree pointcloud dataset had 100.000s of points, they were downsampled by using the corresponding TreeQSM model, filtering out cylinders with low radius and prioritising branch orders.